 In 2017 with your help we sponsored one ranger scout.

-In 2018 we looking at sponsoring two.
+In 2018 with your help we are sponsoring two.